 You can either:

 - Drag & drop your recordings onto the screen and they’ll begin uploading, or

 - Select the orange + button and select Add recordings...

 2. Once your uploads are finished processing, click Continue in the bottom corner.

 NOTE: Anything you upload to Songspace is automatically converted into a 192 KBs MP3.
 The original file is also stored.

 If you’ve uploaded more than 1 recording then you have a few options:

 - Combine recordings into one song.
 For example, if you uploaded the primary recording, instrumental, female vocal, demo, etc. for the same song, you would select this option to add all of these recordings to the same song project.
+To do this, select the recordings and click the "Add to existing song" button.
+You will then be prompted to type in the name of the song - click "Create" and save your applied changes.

 To learn how to edit all of these new songs efficiently, click here.